Vivek1258/Custom-object-detection-Indain-Stray-Animals/README.md

 ## Project Overview

 In this project, I have developed and deployed  a custom object detection model that can be used to detect stray animals (cow and dogs ).
 The dataset is created by taking custom images from google image search.
 The Machine Learning Model is developed, trained, and deployed(as a REST API ) on Heroku Cloud using Python-Flask.
-The client application can make

 ## Output